-The main part of this course takes place in June, July and August in Cape Town, South Africa.
+The main part of this course takes place for 10 weeks in June, July and August in Cape Town, South Africa.
 The course gives a thorough understanding of the field of social entrepreneurship, by a mixture of lectures and practical work.
 The course will focus on social entrepreneurship globally, but with a special focus on the circumstances in Norway and the Nordic setting and in South Africa.

 You will gain a broad theoretical and practical knowledge about social entrepreneurship.
 You will know how social entrepreneurs work, what kind of challenges they face, and how these challenges can be met.
 In particular, after completing this course you will:

 - Be familiar with the ecosystem of social entrepreneurship

 - Be able to write a social entrepreneurship business plan

 - Know how to create, organize and finance a social entrepreneurship venture

 - Know how to measure effects of social entrepreneurship